 This requires a separate pointer as this can really make or break your case in a personal interview.
 Knowing your capabilities, skills, and knowledge is one element, however, exaggerating them will lead you to your downfall.
 Interviewers have a knack for knowing when an interviewee is telling the truth or just exaggerating their actual resume.

 Good Body Language

 At the end of the day, it is a Personal Interview.
-The questions that the interviewer will ask the candidates will be specific to the programme, the CV of the candidate and other different factors that may be important to the recruiters.
-Therefore, candidates must prepare themselves for any kind of questions, relating to the field or programme you will be applying for.
+The questions that the interviewer will ask the candidates will be specific to the program, the CV of the candidate, and other different factors that may be important to the recruiters.
+Therefore, candidates must prepare themselves for any kind of questions, relating to the field or program they will be applying for.

 |IIM Interview: Important Documents and Tips to Crack Personal Interview||5 Tricky Questions Asked in MBA Interviews|

-Best Tips for Written Ability Test (WAT) in MBA Admissions
+Important Topics for Written Ability Test (WAT) Round

-B-schools across the nation conduct a Written Ability Test or WAT to shortlist the students for their management programmes the candidates at the college level.
-Students are given a short period of time, one topic and paper or pen to write down their thoughts.
-Candidates who are able to form a critically analysed and constructive essay, while clearly communicating their idea will stand a better chance at being shortlisted for the admission process.
+B-schools across the nation conduct a Written Ability Test or WAT to shortlist the students for their management programs.
+Students are given a short period of time, one topic, and paper or pen to write down their thoughts.
+Candidates who are able to form a critically analyzed and constructive essay, while clearly communicating their idea will stand a better chance of being shortlisted for the admission process.
 Here are some pointers that one should keep in mind while attempting a Written Ability Test.